podofo/podofo/README.md

 Other reasons for the rejection, or hold, of a pull request may be:

+* the proposed code is incomplete or hacky;
 * the change doesn't fit the scope of PoDoFo;
 * the change shows lack of knowledge/mastery of the PDF specification and/or C++ language;
 * the change breaks automatic tests performed by the maintainer;